Student Achievement Report

 Narrative:

-The mission and vision statement of the University of North Alabama is to be:
+The mission of the University of North Alabama is to be Innovative.
+Inclusive.
+Engaged.
+Evolving.
+Global.

-As a student-centered, regional, state-assisted institution of higher education, the University of North Alabama pursues its mission of engaging in teaching, research, and service in order to provide educational opportunities for students, an environment for discovery and creative accomplishment, and a variety of outreach activities meeting the professional, civic, social, cultural, and economic development needs of our region in the context of a global community.
+As a student-centered, regional, state-assisted institution of higher education, the University of North Alabama pursues engaging in teaching, research, and service in order to provide educational opportunities for students, an environment for discovery and creative accomplishment, and a variety of outreach activities meeting the professional, civic, social, cultural, and economic development needs of our region in the context of a global community.

 Identified Measures of Student Achievement (Criteria)